Disrupting the largest residential proxy network

 "Only Google is allowed to scrape the web."

-If I m not mistaken, the plaintiffs in the US v Google antitrust case in the DC Circuit tried to argue that website operators are biased toward allowing Google to crawl and against allowing other search engines to do the same
+If I'm not mistaken, the plaintiffs in the US v Google antitrust litigation in the DC Circuit tried to argue that website operators are biased toward allowing Google to crawl and against allowing other search engines to do the same

 The Court rejected this argument because the plaintiffs did not present any evidence to support it